How to Blend Pilates and Mindful Eating for Better Digestion and Energy

 The Basics of Mindful Eating

-1. Slow Down
+Slow Down

-2. Tune Into Hunger Signals
+Tune Into Hunger Signals

-3. Choose Whole, Simple Foods
+Choose Whole, Simple Foods

 Fresh veggies, lean proteins, whole grains, and healthy fats keep blood sugar steady.
 When your blood sugar doesn’t spike and crash, you’ll notice steadier energy during a Pilates flow.
+For a deeper dive into the best foods for flexibility and recovery, see our guide on foods that support flexibility and recovery.

 Pilates Moves that Support Digestion

-Certain Pilates exercises gently massage the abdominal organs and stimulate peristalsis – the wave‑like motion that moves food through the gut.
+Certain Pilates exercises gently massage the abdominal organs and stimulate peristalsis—the wave‑like motion that moves food through the gut.
 Try adding these to your routine, especially after a meal.

 The Pelvic Curl

 Lie on your back with knees bent, feet hip‑width apart.
 Inhale to prepare, then exhale as you roll the spine up, one vertebra at a time, into a bridge.
 Pause at the top, feeling the belly lift, then roll down slowly.
 This motion massages the lower abdomen and encourages blood flow to the digestive tract.
+It’s also featured in our 10‑minute Pilates routine for a quick post‑meal reset.

 The Saw